aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started.rst

 .. raw:: html

-   <h6>TensorFlow and PyTorch Models</h6>
+   <h6>Train with Tensorflow or PyTorch</h6>

-Supports pre-trained models from both PyTorch and TensorFlow.
-The selection of the model can be customized in the configuration files.
+PeekingDuck supports official pre-trained models from both `TensorFlow <https://www.tensorflow.org/api_docs/python/tf/keras/applications#modules>`_ and `PyTorch <https://www.tensorflow.org/api_docs/python/tf/keras/applications#modules>`_.

 .. raw:: html

-   <h6>Train on custom dataset</h6>
+   <h6>Train with your own data</h6>

-Configure the pipeline to train on your own dataset.
-You can refer to :ref:`using_custom_dataset` for more details.
+PeekingDuck supports data loading and model training on your own dataset.
+Refer to :ref:`using_custom_dataset` for more details.

 .. raw:: html

-   <h6>Analyze Runs</h6>

-The training pipeline uses Weights & Biases for tracking the performance, model versioning and visualizing the results.
-The user has the option to setup an account on Weights & Biases to upload and view the training logs online, or on a local server to view the training logs.
-Refer to the :ref:`setting-up-weights-and-biases` section below for more details.

-.. raw:: html

-   <h6>Configure Training Parameters</h6>
+   <h6>Customize training parameters</h6>

-You can configure the training parameters by changing the configuration yaml files or through the command line arguments.
+With PeekingDuck, you can easily configure various training parameters via configuration yaml files or command line arguments.
 Refer to :ref:`configuring_training_parameters` for more details.

 .. raw:: html

-   <h6>Save the trained model</h6>

-The trained models will be saved in the output folder.
+   <h6>Analyze right after training</h6>

+PeekingDuck uses Weights & Biases to analyze and visualize the training process and performances of the saved models.
+Refer to the :ref:`setting-up-weights-and-biases` section below for more details.

 How the training pipeline works